Skip to content

 For people with established CVD, cholesterol lowering treatment (such as statins) is essential to reduce the risk of further heart attack or stroke.
 Size of the Prize shows that across England, around one in six people with CVD are not taking this life saving medication.
 For each ICB, the Size of the Prize for Cholesterol models how many heart attacks, strokes and deaths would be prevented and how much NHS and social care spend would be saved if treatment rates were increased to reasonable ambition levels.

 As with blood pressure, the numbers are huge.
-Across England, if just 90% of people with CVD were treated with statins, almost 9,000 heart attacks and strokes would be prevented in three years.
-If treatment rates were increased to 95%, over 17,000 events would be prevented.
+Across England, if just 90% of people with CVD were treated with statins, over 9,000 heart attacks and strokes would be prevented in three years.
+If treatment rates were increased to 95%, over 18,000 events would be prevented.
 This translates into hundreds of prevented cardiovascular events in every ICB area.

 And for cholesterol, this is just tip of the iceberg.
 In addition to the one in six patients with CVD not receiving lipid lowering therapy, large numbers of people are not taking the recommended dose or intensity statins.
 Optimising treatment in these patients will prevent many more heart attacks and strokes.